 Neo-Nazi extremists guilty of planning terror attack on mosques and synagogues

-- They communicated via an encrypted Telegram group, amassed over 200 weapons including machetes and a 3D-printed firearm, and discussed torturing victims including local imams.
+- Undercover officers infiltrated their encrypted Telegram group, where the men amassed over 200 weapons including a near-complete 3D-printed firearm and discussed torturing victims.

 Nazi worshipping extremists found guilty of planning terror attack on Leeds Islamic Centre - Latest From ITV News